- Elasticsearch is a Java-based server, which requires Java Development Kit (JDK). Download the JDK from the Oracle Downloads page and install it.

 During setup, you need to run the Elasticsearch server on the web server machine, on a dedicated machine, on premise, in the cloud, or in a cluster of machines.

-From the Set a custom port to listen for HTTP traffic: section, uncomment and change the port to the one you want to use.
+- Locate the Network section, remove the comment tag and change the port to the one you want to use.

 - In the ElasticsearchUri field, enter the root URL of your Elasticsearch site.

-- If you no longer need JSON logging, disable the default JSON logging by deselecting the EnableJsonLogging checkbox.
+NOTE: If you no longer need JSON logging, navigate to Administration » Settings » Advanced Settings » Audit and disable the default JSON logging by deselecting the EnableJsonLogging checkbox.

 - Open the